Imperial crown of Russia: Manufacture

-There was also a lesser imperial crown, very similar in style and workmanship to the great imperial crown, only smaller and entirely set with diamonds, made for Empress Maria Feodorovna, the consort of Paul I, that was used for the coronation of the Tsarina.
-At the coronation of Nicholas II in 1896, the smaller crown was worn by Dowager Empress Maria Feodorovna, as was her right as a crowned Empress.
+There was also a lesser imperial crown, very similar in style and workmanship, only smaller and entirely set with diamonds, made for Empress Maria Feodorovna, the consort of Paul I, and used for the coronation of the Tsarina.
+At the coronation of Nicholas II in 1896, the smaller crown was worn by Dowager Empress Maria Feodorovna.
 A second identical lesser imperial crown was made for the young Empress Alexandra Feodorovna to wear.
 Dowager Empresses outranked reigning Empress Consorts at the Russian Court.

 In 1900, the workshop of Peter Carl Fabergé in St. Petersburg made a replica in miniature of the imperial regalia (the great imperial crown, the lesser imperial crown, the imperial orb and sceptre) out of silver, gold, diamonds, sapphires, and rubies, the whole set on a marble pedestal.
 The work is now in the collection of the Hermitage Museum.